5 April, 2018

 Whether you’re thinking about donating blood for the first time, or it’s your first time in Hong Kong and you’re not sure of the procedure, the Hong Kong Red Cross Blood Transfusion Service is making it extremely easy to help those in need…

-To be eligible to give blood in Hong Kong, the criteria is simple!
-You need to be in good health, weigh over 41kg, are over the age of 16 (first-time donors between ages 16 and 17 will need parental consent, however) and be under the age of 66-years-old.
 In order to protect both yourself and the recipient, the Blood Transfusion Service (BTS) stringently screens donors, so you’ll be required to fill in a quick questionnaire about your health history and have your haemoglobin and blood pressure checked prior to donating.
 It’s also good to bare in mind that adult males (18-years-old and over) can give blood up to five times in a year, with no less than 75 days between two consecutive donations, and adult females can give blood up to four times a year, with no less than 106 days between two consecutive donations.
 If you’re still unsure, take this quick eligibility test!

-Whether it’s your first blood donation or you give regularly, health professionals recommend that you do the following before heading in to the clinic:
+Whether it’s your first blood donation or you give regularly, health professionals recommend that you do the following before heading into the clinic:

 • Have a little something to eat within four hours of donating.